top of page

 • Safety and Stability: Establishing a sense of safety is crucial in trauma therapy.
 Therapists help clients feel safe both physically and emotionally, ensuring that the therapeutic environment is supportive and secure.

 • Reduce Avoidant Behaviours: Avoidant behaviour is common among sufferers of PTSD and will be addressed over the course of trauma therapy.
-Avoidant behaviour can have a negative impact on a person’s life ranging from minor inconveniences to major disruptions
+Avoidant behaviour can have a negative impact on a person's life ranging from minor inconveniences to major disruptions in relationships and daily functioning.

 • Integration and Healing: Ultimately, trauma therapy aims to integrate the traumatic experience into the person's life story in a way that promotes growth, resilience, and healing.
 This involves fostering a sense of empowerment and rebuilding trust in oneself and others.